neelkanani/bounty-ig-main/README.md

 3. Balance update after transaction in our code
 4. Review for the developer
 5. For SAAS product have a admin role who can view a developer and customer - monthly active user and payment generation
+6. Add middlewares for JWT node BE
+7. More improved RBAC system

 This can act as the base for your initial development Make changes before production